Bungee jumping in South Africa

 2010

 I am forever grateful to my alma mater, Smith College, for strongly encouraging its students to travel abroad.
-Smith offers its students a plethora of opportunities and funding to get international experiences.
-In particular, studying abroad during junior year was a big part of campus culture.
-Even as someone who didn’t know anything about international travel (at that time, I’d never been more than a four-hour drive from home), the abundance of opportunities and access to resources had a huge influence on my decision to study abroad.
+Smith offers its students many opportunities and funding to get international experiences.
+In particular, studying abroad during my junior year was a big part of campus culture.
+Even as someone who didn’t know anything about international travel (at that time, I’d never been more than a four-hour drive from home), the abundance of opportunities and access to resources significantly influenced my decision to study abroad.
 I decided to take the plunge and study abroad for a semester in South Africa.
 I spent five months studying community health and social policy in Durban.
-The experience was so transformative that, at the end of the semester, I wished that I had chosen to study their for an entire year.
+The experience was so transformative that, at the semester’s end, I wished I had chosen to study there for an entire year.

 Pro tips: